 As a company begins to build a remote work team across multiple geographic regions, one central issue is how to pay remote workers.
 A remote work team might have members that are all in several different countries, which presents a challenge in running payroll.
-There are various alternatives depending on the worker’s location; including remote payroll, payment to a local partner or outsourcing payroll to a third party ‘employer of record’ such as a GEO service.
+Various alternatives are depending on the worker’s location; including remote payroll tools, payment to a local partner or outsourcing payroll to a third party ‘employer of record’ such as a GEO service.

-There are several factors that will guide a company in selecting a method of paying remote workers.
-If the remote worker is a contractor, payment is simpler due to the fact that there are no withholding or tax obligations for the company.
+Several factors will guide a company in selecting a method of paying remote workers.
+If the remote worker is a contractor, payment is simpler because there are no withholding or tax obligations for the company.
 Employees will require withholding from payroll, depending on residency and payroll location.
 An employee in another country may require a company to either outsource or run a local payroll, unless a remote payroll is permitted under local laws.

 - Top Time Tracking Softwares for SaaS